-Bamboo fence roll is a quick and easy options for anyone to help create privacy.
+Bamboo fence roll is a quick and easy option for anyone to help create privacy.

 Split Rail Fencing

-A split rail fence, gets it’s name from the action of splitting of timber logs to create the long usable rails.
-Common where there are vast amounts of timber to use, split rail fencing can be place together without the use of any tools or nails.
+A split rail fence gets its name from the action of the splitting of timber logs to create the long usable rails.
+Common where there are vast amounts of timber to use, split rail fencing can be placed together without the use of any tools or nails.